wuerdemann/VirusTotal4Workspace/README.md

 # VirusTotal for IBM Watson Workspace

-This bot scans files in IBM Watson Workspace conversations for malicious content.
+This bot scans files in IBM Watson Workspace conversations for malicious content without sending the full file content.
+VirusTotal only checks the sha hash.

 Requirements
 ------------